Rewritten and updated 1/3/2014

 As the summary said, this is a novelization of Metroid Prime.
 This story closely follows the plot established in the game as well as the gameplay, with one or two additional things added.

 I'm attempting to give Samus a harder personality than she had in Other M. I liked Other M and thought she had an appropriate personality and responses to the story considering her background, but felt her shellshock was far too overdone and exposed.
 So in this story I'm giving her a harder, more cynical personality.
 I'm giving her an attitude similar to the thought processes of the combat veterans I've met and gotten to know.
 It's a new writing experience for me, so any who have comments or suggestions to offer please do not hold back.

 Five….ten more minutes…

-This particular adventure started with my ship computer SAAR waking me with flashes of light from the onboard monitor screens.
+This particular adventure started when my ship computer SAAR woke me with flashes of light from the onboard monitor screens.
 The lights were bright enough to be seen even through human eyelids.
 I shielded my eyes and allowed the automatic pilot's chair to raise my body into a sitting position.
-Stretching, I gave the camera/radio ball just above my head a glare.
+As I brought my arms over my head with a sleepy stretch, I gave the camera/radio ball just above my head a glare.
 "What is it, SAAR…"

 "SAAR, when did I say to wake me?"

 The camera lens went from a soft red glow to black.
 I waited as SAAR ran a data check.
 Picked at a nick in the Zero Suit.
 Bit a hangnail off my pinky.
 Finally the camera lit back up.

 "You instructed SAAR to wake Samus Aran in ten standard hours, barring enemy contact or other emergency."

 "And how long as it been since then, SAAR?"